bringing men to the end of themselves

 God first addressed the serpent, pronouncing a curse upon him.
 The serpent was guilty of obscuring the straightforward, simple truth of God’s word.
 He seemed to bring a revelation of hidden truths.
 But by claiming the fruit was an opportunity to gain independent wisdom, he veiled the woman’s responsibility to obey the Creator.
 In offering her independence, he enticed her to abandon God’s word.
 For this, God reduced the serpent from his elevated position among the animals to crawl in the dirt (Genesis 3:1, 14).

-If you were God, what lengths would you be willing to go to convince your creatures to give up their independence of death?
-Would you bring pain and suffering to save them from death?
+If you were God, what lengths would you be willing to go to show your creatures that their independence is a lie?
+Would you bring pain and suffering to deliver them from death?

 The sorrow and birth pains that God introduced upon the woman (Genesis 3:16a) vividly illustrate the process of bringing an independent human from death into life.

 The woman’s labor pains are unique among living creatures.
 At the peak of labor, her pain is overwhelming, and she feels unable to complete the process, reaching the end of herself.
 Happily, it normally is not her end, but the beginning of a new life.
-This ‘coming to the end of herself’ is the same state people with the independent knowledge of good and evil need to arrive at to be persuaded to give up their independent life.
+However, in the peak of labor, even though she knows the pain is temporary, she feels like the process is too much for her.

 Looking at the individual level, we see that people generally must come to the end of themselves before they will acknowledge their need of the Savior.
 For some people, reaching this point takes great suffering; for others, not so much.
 But all who come to the Lord have reached the state where they recognize they are incapable of making it on their own.
 After this point, like for the woman, comes new life.